 In a rush?
 Don’t miss a thing!
 Pin these things to do Gili T to read later.

 How to Get To Gili Trawangan

 Since the Gilis are quite remote, with the nearest landmass being Lombok, the only way to get there is by fast boat.
 With that said, if you are traveling from Bali, it’s still pretty easy to reach the islands.
-Here’s a quick breakdown on how to get from Bali to the Gili Islands, but here’s a quick look at getting to Gili T if you’re in a rush.
+I’ve written a complete guide on how to get from Bali to the Gili Islands, but here’s a quick look at getting to Gili T if you’re in a rush.